-“Whether looking at hunger, gun violence, public education or housing, we have a choice– shrug our shoulders and hunker down or use our gifts, energy and the resources God has given us and listen to where the Spirit is leading,” said Wilkinson.
+“Whether looking at hunger, gun violence, public education or housing, we have a choice – shrug shoulders and hunker down or use our gifts, energy and the resources God has given us and listen to where the Spirit is leading,” said Wilkinson.

-The Presbyterian Church (U.S.A.) has made education and poverty alleviation priorities.
+he Presbyterian Church (U.S.A.) has made education and poverty alleviation a priority.
 Working with partners in the U.S. and worldwide, the goal is to provide access to quality education for one million children by strengthening communities’ capacity to provide quality education, improve teacher training and resources and create a safe environment for children to learn.